U.S. Senate committee approves Turkey sanctions bill

 To become law, the legislation would have to pass the House of Representatives, which passed its own Turkish sanctions bill by an overwhelming 403-16 vote in October and be signed by Trump.

-Reporting by Patricia Zengerle, additional reporting by Ali Kucukgocmen in Istanbul; editing by Jonathan Oatis and Tom Brown
+Reporting by Patricia Zengerle, additional reporting by Daren Butler and Ali Kucukgocmen in Istanbul; editing by Jonathan Oatis, Tom Brown and Gerry Doyle